GraysonMMartin/GraysonMMartin.github.io/_projects/cs2831_project.md

 ## Model Comparison

-Model 1 achieved the best balance across metrics, consistently leading in Dice, IoU, Precision, and Recall.
-Model 4 offered computational efficiency with minimal accuracy loss.
-Model 6’s attention blocks improved performance on challenging classes, while Models 2 and 7 underperformed.
+Model 1 stands out as the best-performing model overall.
+It consistently achieves the highest Dice and IoU scores for critical classes, while maintaining strong performance across other classes.
+Model 4 closely follows, excelling particularly in Class 1 and Class 3, where it outperforms other models.
+Model 6 also demonstrates strong performance, particularly in Class 3 and Class 5, where its inclusion of SCSE attention blocks helps improve feature focus and segmentation quality.
+While it falls slightly behind Models 1 and 4 in certain classes, it remains a reliable model with strong average Dice and IoU scores.
+On the other hand, Model 2 and Model 7 underperform.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">